KevJSDevelopment/Image-repo/README.md

 SSH:

-    git clone git@github.com:KevJSDevelopment/Image-repo.gitrun
+    git clone git@github.com:KevJSDevelopment/Image-repo.git

 HTTPS:

     git clone https://github.com/KevJSDevelopment/Image-repo.git

-Once you have cloned the repository, run the following commands:
+Once you have cloned the repository, run the following commands to install dependencies, setup your database, and start the server:

     bundle install